TheInnerLight/dormouse/dormouse-client/README.md

   print postmanResponse
 ```

-You can also integrate into your own Application monad using the `sendHttp` function from `Dormouse.MonadIOImpl` and by providing an instance of `HasDormouseConfig` for your application environment.
+You can also integrate into your own Application monad using the `sendHttp` function from `Dormouse.Client.MonadIOImpl` and by providing an instance of `HasDormouseConfig` for your application environment.

 ```haskell
 data MyEnv = MyEnv